 First of all, I’m somewhat of a crazy cat lady.
 If you browse my website, you’ll see lots of paintings of rainbow colored felines.
 I have three cats (Karma, Panda Bear, and Mr. Samadhi), and most of my cat paintings are based upon them.

-Okay, so enough about my love of cats.
-I know you’re really here to learn about my personal history and how it has influenced my art.
-I’ve been painting for around 10 years; although, I didn’t throw myself into it fully until about five years ago.
-I work mainly with acrylics, but I also create digital art and drawings from time to time.
+I’ve been painting for around 15 years; although, I didn’t throw myself into it fully until about nine years ago.
+I work mainly with acrylics, but I also create digital animal portraits and drawings from time to time.

 Each painting focuses on a particular animal.
 Since animals will not hold still for me to look at them while I paint, I begin by photographing them.
 I enjoy visiting zoos to take these photographs.
 After I choose the best photo, I print and tape it to my wall so that the animal can “model” for me.
 Then I paint each painting by hand with the acrylics.

 Last year I donated artwork to 9 animal charities to be auctioned off to help animals in need.
 The nonprofit organizations kept 100% of the proceeds from these sales.
 This year I'm on track to donate artwork to at least 12 animal charities.
 If you know of a nonprofit that needs art donations for a fundraiser, please reach out.
 I'd love to help more animals :)